 3. Remove the leaves gently from the jar or separate carefully if using fresh steamed leaves, wash with cold water and squeeze gently.

 6. Position a round plate, and press lightly to prevent the rolls from coming loose while cooking.
 Add water until you have about 2 1/2 inches of water above the plate.
-Place a light weight on top of the plate to keep from moving.
+Place a lightweight on top of the plate to keep it from moving.
 Something heavy, or even a clean rock or brick will work.

 7. Bring the pot to a boil, turn down the heat and cook over low heat for 40 minutes.